TPhondeth/the-squid-store/README.md

 * [License](#License)

 ## Description
-The Squid Store is an e-commerce virtual store front designed to sell costumes from the popular tv series Squid Game.
-The store is built using react app as the back end and GraphQL on the front end of development.
+The Squid Store is an e-commerce virtual store front designed to sell costumes from the popular TV series Squid Game.
+The store is built using a collaborative MERN stack single-page application, combining a scalable MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end, implementing user authentication with JWT to build a user-focused platform.

 ## User_Story
 As a user  I can select which costumes I want.
 I am presented with webpage where I can create an account and also login.
 I can add products and delete products.
-I can checkout with a payment method.
+I can checkout with Stripe's payment processing platform.

 ## Website Link